redhat-openstack/infrared/docs/source/plugins_guide.rst

 Create new Git repo for a plugin
 ================================

-Recommended way to store Infarerd plugin is to put it into a separate Git repo.
+Recommended way to store Infrared plugin is to put it into a separate Git repo.
 So create and init new repo::

     $ mkdir simple-plugin && cd simple-plugin